Van Halen started it back in the late 1970s to early 1980s.

 It is a stripped-down and much cheaper alternative to the Music Man Majesty.
 But it retains many of the qualities that make that instrument one of the best ever.

-Read the rest of this Sterling By Music Man John Petrucci Majesty MAJ100 review to find out just what this electric guitar can offer, and if it is the right one for you.
+Read the rest of this Sterling By Music Man John Petrucci Majesty MAJ100 review to find out just why we consider it the best electric guitar under $1000, and if it is the right one for you.

 Table of Contents

 - 1 Sterling By Music Man MAJ100 Review: Overview And Features

 - 2 Sterling By Music Man John Petrucci Majesty MAJ100: Conclusion And Rating